pepopowitz/tdd-workshop/module-3/README.md

 **ACTION!** Choose one computer to work from.
 I recommend determining which of you is more comfortable using the other's text editor, and choosing that computer.

-You'll take turns writing tests, implementing them, and refactoring.
-For now, let's get your chosen computer ready for the exercise.

 ## Start up The Game

 **ACTION!** Open a new command window from the root of this project, and type `npm run serve-module-3`.
 This should open a browser window at localhost:8080.
 The screen will look like this:

 ![Game Of Life preview](preview.png)

 This is a randomized starting state for the Game Of Life.
-The green cells are cells that are alive.

-This implementation of the game uses a 40x40 grid.
+We're using a 40x40 grid in this implementation.

+Every cell in the grid can be in one of two states: alive or dead.
+The alive cells show as green, the dead cells are gray.

+The game advances one tick at a time.
+For every tick, each cell will determine its next state based on its 8 neighbors.

 **ACTION!** Hit the "Start" button.
-You should see the green cells dance around.
-Currently, they are configured to randomly replace the previous state.
+You should see the green cells dance around, as "life" advances.
+Currently, the cells are configured to randomly replace the previous state.
 You'll be using TDD to correct this!

 **ACTION!** Hit the "Stop" button.
 The green cells should stop dancing.
 You may have to click more than once to make them stop.

-There's no actual reason you need to stop the game - but the "Stop" button is there in case you get sick of watching the cells dance.
+There's no actual reason you need to stop the game - the "Stop" button is there in case you get sick of watching the cells dance.

 ## Ground Rules